awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 WinSCP is a GUI\-based file manager for Windows that allows you to upload and transfer files to a remote computer using the SFTP, SCP, FTP, and FTPS protocols\.
 WinSCP allows you to drag and drop files from your Windows machine to your Linux instance or synchronize entire directory structures between the two systems\.

  To use WinSCP, you need the private key that you generated in [Convert your private key using PuTTYgen](#putty-private-key)\.
-You also need the public DNS address of your Linux instance\.
+You also need the public DNS name of your Linux instance\.

 1. Download and install WinSCP from [http://winscp\.net/eng/download\.php](http://winscp.net/eng/download.php)\.
 For most users, the default installation options are OK\.

 1. Start WinSCP\.

-1. At the **WinSCP login** screen, for **Host name**, enter the public DNS hostname or public IPv4 address for your instance\.
+1. At the **WinSCP login** screen, for **Host name**, enter the public DNS name or public IPv4 address for your instance\.

    \(IPv6 only\) To log in using your instance's IPv6 address, enter the IPv6 address for your instance\.